List of Days of Our Lives characters introduced in the 2010s: Leo Stark

 Leo Stark is a fictional character on the long running NBC soap opera Days of Our Lives, and is portrayed by The Young and the Restless alumni Greg Rikaart.
 He debuted in the role on March 27, 2018.
 The role was only supposed to last for a couple of episodes.
-Rikaart vacated the role on July 3, 2018, but returned on November 28, 2018 on a contract basis.
-He last aired on March 26, 2019.
+Rikaart vacated the role on July 3, 2018, but returned on November 28, 2018, to March 26, 2019.
 For his role as Leo, Greg Rikaart received an Emmy nomination as Outstanding Supporting Actor in a Drama Series in 2019.
-The character reappeared in a one-off guest appearance on April 1, 2020 for a special April Fools episode.
+The character reappeared in a one-off guest appearance on April 1, 2020, for a special April Fools episode.
 He then appeared in two spinoffs in 2021.

 Leo was hired by Vivian Alamain (Louise Sorel) to date Sonny Kiriakis (Freddie Smith), and then intern at TITAN where Sonny was CEO.
 Not wanting to mix business with pleasure, Sonny broke up with Leo, but Vivian then ordered Leo to seduce Sonny as his employee, presumably create a scandal.
 Leo is found out by Kate Roberts (Lauren Koslow), who enlists him to continue the takedown of TITAN after Vivian is killed.
 Leo gets a hold of Sonny's phone and sends dirty harassing texts to himself.
 He later tells Sonny that he will quit his job and they make love in the office while a hidden camera catches it all before Sonny can get Leo's resignation in writing.
 Kate hired Ted Laurent (Gilles Marini) to represent Leo, and he successfully used the texts and the video to their advantage.
 Eventually, Kate wanted to drop the lawsuit and wanted Leo to take a settlement, which would be next to nothing by the time Ted got his share.
 Leo went to Sonny and emotionally blackmailed him into marrying him, but then Will Horton (Chandler Massey) showed up and exposed Leo as a prostitute.
 He also revealed Leo's real name was Matthew Cooper.
 Leo lost his patience and started strangling Will.
 Sonny pushed Leo away from Will, and he runs face first into a fireplace, and dies.